webrecorder/browsertrix/frontend/docs/docs/user-guide/browser-profiles/browser-profiles-overview.md

 ### Social Media Sign In

-Pre-configure a social media site to be logged in so that the crawler can access to content that can only be viewed by logged-in users.
+Pre-configure a social media site to be logged in so that the crawler can access content that can only be viewed by logged-in users.

 !!! tip "Best Practices: Use an account created specifically for archiving a website"